sbergercnmc/duonovo/README.md

 columns.
 A column named `duoNovo_classification` provides the classification of each variant as *de novo*, present on the haplotype inherited from the non-sequenced parent, or uncertain.
 See below for a more detailed description of the output.
+Optionally, the output is written into a vcf.

 The user can optionally provide a vector of coordinates of variants of interest.
 In this case, only these variants will be tested for *de novo*